rashidwassan/today-i-learned/devops/docker.md

 - Docker engine is responsible for virtualization.
 - Docker engine runs natively on Linux.
 Uses Linux code when installed on Windows system.

+## Virtualization
+- Docker uses OS level virtualization.
+VMs use hardware level virtualization.
+- In OS level virtualization, the container takes resources from OS rather than hardware.
 ## Docker Hub
 - Dependencies come from Docker hub.